in28minutes/spring-unit-testing-with-junit-and-mockito/readme.md

 - Step 24: Tip : Measuring Test Coverage with Eclipse
 - Step 25: Tip : Keep an eye on performance of unit tests!
 - Step 26: Good Unit Tests

-- Step 25: Tip : Keep an eye on performance of unit tests!
-- Step 16: Tip : Using @MockBean to mock out dependencies you do not want to talk to!
-- Step 17: Tip : Creating Different Test Configuration
-- Step 18: Writing Unit Tests for Other Request Methods
-- Step 19: Refactor SomeBusinessImpl to use Functional Programming
-- Step 24: Tip : Measuring Test Coverage with Eclipse
-- Step 20: Better Assertions with Hamcrest - HamcrestMatcherTest
-- Step 21: Better Assertions with AssertJ - AssertJTest
-- Step 22: Better Assertions with JSONPath - JSONPathTest
-- Step 23: Tip Patterns - http://xunitpatterns.com REUSE
-- Step 26: Good Unit Tests

 ### Course Recording Notes